Gratuit avec l'essai de 30 jours

 Description

-An epic account of the decades-long battle to control what has emerged as the world’s most critical resource—microchip technology—with the United States and China increasingly in conflict.
+The Financial Times Business Book of the Year, this epic account of the decades-long battle to control one of the world’s most critical resources—microchip technology—with the United States and China increasingly in fierce competition is “pulse quickening…a nonfiction thriller” (The New York Times).

 You may be surprised to learn that microchips are the new oil—the scarce resource on which the modern world depends.
 Today, military, economic, and geopolitical power are built on a foundation of computer chips.
 Virtually everything—from missiles to microwaves—runs on chips, including cars, smartphones, the stock market, even the electric grid.
-Until recently, America designed and built the fastest chips and maintained its lead as the number one superpower, but America’s edge is in danger of slipping, undermined by players in Taiwan, Korea, and Europe taking over manufacturing.
+Until recently, America designed and built the fastest chips and maintained its lead as the #1 superpower, but America’s edge is in danger of slipping, undermined by players in Taiwan, Korea, and Europe taking over manufacturing.
 Now, as Chip War reveals, China, which spends more on chips than any other product, is pouring billions into a chip-building initiative to catch up to the US.
 At stake is America’s military superiority and economic prosperity.

 D'autres livres audio du même...